 Many Christians find biblical and spiritual nourishment from faithful podcast preachers.
 This is a good thing.
-It gives people the opportunity to build God’s Word into their lives during the week as they jog or drive or clean or just sit and listen.
-But with this benefit encourage these same Christians, who are benefitting from podcast preaching, to orient themselves toward their pastor(s) in the local church?
+It gives people the opportunity to build God's Word into their lives during the week as they jog or drive or clean or just sit and listen.
+But with this benefit comes the question, How should we encourage these same Christians, who are benefitting from podcast preaching, to orient themselves toward their pastor(s) in the local church?

 Let it be clear that we ought to deeply appreciate our local pastors, under whose shepherding and preaching we sit week in and week out.
 They are indispensable, as a gift from God, to His church.
 God does not say in Scripture that He has given podcasts to the church, but pastors and teachers.
 Ephesians 4:11-12: "He gave the apostles, the prophets, the evangelists, the pastors and teachers, to equip the saints for the work of ministry."

 He gave these pastors responsibility for particular flocks.
 That is what it says in 1 Peter 5:2-3: "Shepherd the flock of God that is among you"—a pastor is not responsible for a flock across the world or down the street—"exercising oversight, not under compulsion, but willingly, as God would have you, not for shameful gain, but eagerly, not domineering over those in your charge, but being examples to the flock."
 Pastors will only be examples as they live and minister among a particular people.
 This connectedness between pastor and people is a calling for the pastor and a gift to the flock.